-- CMMI User Stories.
-“CMMI® User Stories: A study of perception in the market” explores the experience that engineering and software professionals are having with the CMMI Model.
+- CMMI User Stories, Volume I. “CMMI® User Stories: A study of perception in the market” explores the experience that engineering and software professionals are having with the CMMI Model.
 Commissioned by Broadsword Solutions Corporation, the study seeks to understand the perception of the CMMI through direct conversations with CMMI users – adopters, stakeholders, sponsors, shareholders, and customers – and to report on the findings.
 Approximately 50 CMMI Users shared their experience with the CMMI, and the benefits their company had received as a result of implementing the model and having an appraisal.
 These are their stories

 - CMMI for Executives.
 Full of humor, strategies, tips and techniques, “CMMI for Executives: The 12 Days of CMMI” takes you inside our holiday party for all the fun and learning about CMMI that you can handle.
 You’ll learn new information on interpreting the CMMI as a set of guidelines that can help transform the culture of your company, changing the way your company behaves and putting you on the path to greatness.
 The book provides a wealth of insight about the CMMI’s “Generic Practices” (GP’s) – the most important part of the CMMI model – so you become a great organization by adopting one Generic Practice (GP) per day.